 Tip #1 Sell During COVID19 by Planning a Live Social Media Event

-Yes, start with planning a live event either through FaceBook, Periscope or Zoom.
-Don't think because someone is 65 years old or over, they will not have the tech savvy to attend a a social media event!
-I'll be 65 in May, God willing and I'm very tech savvy!
-A 85 year old woman I know is doing cooking shows on Facebook!
-So yes, seniors are tech savvy.
+Yes, start with planning a live event either through FaceBook, Periscope, or Zoom.
+Don't think because someone is 65 years old or over, they will not have the tech-savvy to attend a social media event!
+I'll be 65 in May, God willing and I'm very tech-savvy!
+An 85-year-old woman I know is doing cooking shows on Facebook!
+So yes, seniors are tech-savvy.

 If you decide to host live events on Facebook, make sure it's your business page, especially if your personal page is littered with sentiments that may not be professional.
 I'm sure that's not the case with you!